VishhhalGupta/nextgen-nexus/README.md

 # 🚀 NextGen Nexus

 Welcome to the official website of **NextGen Nexus** – a thriving and futuristic tech community based in Hyderabad.
 This platform is designed to showcase the community's mission, events, team, and vision.
-Built with love and precision by [Om Sudhamsh](https://github.com/omsudhamsh),[Vishal Dharmini](https://github.com/VishhhalGupta) .
+Built with love and precision by [Om Sudhamsh](https://github.com/omsudhamsh), [Vishal Dharmini](https://github.com/VishhhalGupta) .

 ---